klkanchi/Credit_Risk_Analysis/README.md

 Credit risk analysis using *scikit-learn* and *imbalanced-learn* on sample credit data.

 In examining the results we will look at the Balanced Accuracy Score as well as the Imbalanced Classification Report (ICR) from each model.
-Of particular interest in the ICR are two figures from the "f1" (F-score) column - the number from the bottom "avg / total" row, as well as the f-score from the "high risk" row, since we're primarily interested in our ability to detect high credit risk individuals.
+Of particular interest in the ICR are two numbers from the "f1" (F-score) column - the number from the bottom "avg / total" row, as well as the f-score from the "high risk" row, since we're primarily interested in our ability to detect high credit risk individuals.

 The following results are presented in ascending levels of performance, based on their Balanced Accuracy Scores, starting with the worst-performing model and moving to the best.

-Cluster Centroids **Undersampling** gave us the worst results, with an accuracy score of 0.5295.
+**Cluster Centroids Undersampling** gave us the worst results, with an accuracy score of 0.5295.
 That means that it did little better than 50%, or a 50/50 coin-toss, at accurately predicting credit risks.
 It's F-scores were similarly disappointing, achieving an average of only 0.57 and an F-score for high-risk prediction of only 0.01.

 ![Undersampling_report.png](https://github.com/klkanchi/Credit_Risk_Analysis/blob/main/images/Undersampling_report.png)